bakharew/feather-ultra/README.md

     - Yellow

 > [!NOTE]
-> Colors should be predefined in editor since rive currently does not support color changing in a runtime
+> Rive currently does not support programmatically changing colors during runtime.
+However, we've got you covered!
+You can utilize predefined color variables and customize them according to your brand colors.
+Use the super-fast `color_change.ipynb` script to change color variables and get your custom-colored binary without the need to import rev into the editor, and then reexport it as riv (which requires a paid Rive subscription).

 - Trigger icon animations (trigger)
     - Hover